jorgeyslas/phfrailty/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of phfrailty is to …
+The goal of phfrailty is to provided tools for the statistical analysis of univariate and multivariate phase-type frailty models.

 ## Installation